-The phase has been determined to be $87^{\circ} \pm 2^{\circ}$ which implies a small real part and sizable absorption, consistent with the result of [134] but in conflict with the data on η' photoproduction off nuclei discussed below.
-A purely imaginary η' scattering length is however not expected as discussed in Section 3.1.
+The phase has been determined to be $87^{\circ} \pm 2^{\circ}$ which implies a small real part and sizable absorption, consistent with the result of Czerwinski et al. (2014) but in conflict with the data on η' photoproduction off nuclei discussed below.
+A purely imaginary η' scattering length is however not expected as discussed in the section "Modeling the η' and η in Medium".
 Independent experiments and analyses are needed to clarify this point.